TheHitchhikersGuideToFinance/TheTravelGuide/content/market_education/cryptocurrency/how_to_exchange/_index.md

 trust the exchange that you use.
 {{< /hint >}}

-Some popular decentralized exchanges are:
+Some popular centralized exchanges are:

 1. [Binance](https://www.binance.com/en)
 2. [Coinbase](https://www.coinbase.com/)